-- 5311: This can be done with CARES funding (100%) match rate and the Emergency Relief enhanced match rate (100%)
+- 5311: This can be done using CARES funding (100% match rate), CRRSAA funding (100% match rate), and the Emergency Relief enhanced match rate (100%).

 Note: The period of eligibility for using 5311 funds for operating meal delivery has been extended until January 20, 2022.

 Transit agencies responding to the COVID-19 pandemic may use the Emergency Relief Docket to request a waiver from FTA administrative and regulatory requirements, as well as the provisions of any non-statutory FTA requirements.